rsonger/software-engineering-lab/_posts/2025-05-21-the_matrix.md

     @classmethod
     def identity(cls):
-        """ A copy of the 4D identity matrix """
+        """A copy of the 4D identity matrix""" return cls.__identity.copy()
-        return cls.__identity.copy()
 ```